cperos/Catch-the-Falling-Objects/README.md

 ## 🗓️ **Project Timeline & Efficiency**

 Working within a limited timeframe, this project was kickstarted on a Friday noon and completed by Sunday, 9 pm.
-My confidence in accurately estimating task durations allowed for this swift execution, even amidst prior commitments.
-This highlights both my dedication and a strong acumen in time management.
-Feedback and insights on this project, crafted within such constraints, will be highly valued.
+My confidence in accurately estimating task durations allowed for this swift execution.

 ## **🔚 Concluding Notes**
 This game provides a fun and challenging experience by integrating traditional game mechanics with a unique data-driven approach.
 It demonstrates proficiency in Unity development and an understanding of scalable game design.